Dmumladz3/Epam-course-module1/modules/54. Redis/Howework.md

 ### Optional Tasks:
 * Usually, Rate Limit Server should be high-throughput low-latency application.
 Implement the same Rate Limit Server using Spring WebFlux and Lettuce Redis driver library.
-(40 additional points)
 * Sliding window rate limit is more precise, add support for sliding window rate limit.
-(20 additional points)
 * Lettuce driver support for pipelining, try to use pipelining, where applicable.
-(20 additional points)
 * Usually, distributed systems have observability requirement.
 Try to implement counter of number of total and blocked requests for each Rate Limit Rule.
 You should gather stats for each day with one-hour resolution.
 You may find Redis [Bitfield](https://redis.io/docs/data-types/bitfields/) datatype useful for such counter implementation.
-Redis [Set](https://redis.io/docs/data-types/sets/) structure can help you to store Rate Limit Rules available for each day.(20 additional points)
+Redis [Set](https://redis.io/docs/data-types/sets/) structure can help you to store Rate Limit Rules available for each day.